Instrumentation with source code on iOS

 Added automation lib and network framework

-With iOS 8.3 you additionally have to add the IOKit.framework.
+Additionally, with iOS 8.3 add the IOKit.framework.

 Set the switches ‘-ObjC’ and ‘-all_load’